hashicorp/terraform-website/content/source/docs/cloud/workspaces/repo-structure.html.md

 For organizations that prefer long-running branches, we recommend creating a branch for each environment.
 When using this model, one repo, such as `terraform-networking`, would have three long-running, branches — `prod`, `stage`, and `dev`.

 Using the branch strategy reduces the number of files needed in the repo.
 In the example repo structure below, there is only one `main.tf` configuration and one `variables.tf` file.
-When connecting the repo to a workspace in TFE, you can set different variables for each workspace — one set of variables for `prod`, one set for `stage`, and one set for `dev`.
+When connecting the repo to a workspace in Terraform Cloud, you can set different variables for each workspace — one set of variables for `prod`, one set for `stage`, and one set for `dev`.

 ```
 ├── README.md